Puppy Training Sins New Puppy Owners Need to Avoid

 It’s much easier to start off on the right foot if you simply understand the 10 biggest training mistakes or “sins” that 99.9% of people make with puppies—and you won’t make those mistakes.

-Here are the simple facts: A puppy’s brain is like a sponge.
-It soaks up knowledge and training like crazy and retains it.
-Why?
+- Why?
 Because a puppy who is just learning has NO OTHER behavior to compare it to!

 That’s why it’s so important to make sure you’re doing it correctly from the beginning.

-If you get it wrong from the beginning, then your puppy learns incorrect behaviors and when you try to teach them correctly they’re thinking: ”what’s the deal, this is what I learned before, this is what’s “normal”— what’s with all this new stuff—–I’m confused!”
-Then you have to RE-TRAIN.
+If you get it wrong from the beginning, then your puppy learns incorrect behaviors and when you try to teach them correctly they’re thinking: “what’s the deal, this is what I learned before, this is what’s “normal”— what’s with all this new stuff—-I’m confused!”

 All This Can Be Avoided